cr0manty/Music_Search_Parser/README.md

 ### How to start
 * Create SearchEngine object
 * Call start method with search query
-* SearchEngine.content will store all the results found
+*  SearchEngine `content` will store all the results found

 ### Methods
  * `len(SearchEngine)` - number of results found